NuGet/NuGetDocs/NuGet.Docs/ndocs/Quickstart/Create-a-Package.md

 There are a few ways to create a NuGet package.
 This tutorial walks you through creating a NuGet package from a project using the nuget CLI and publishing it to nuget.org.

 ##Pre-requisites
-1. Visual Studio - If you don't have Visual Studio already, you can download [Visual Studio Community 2015](https://developer.microsoft.com/en-us/windows/downloads) for free.
+1. Visual Studio - If you don't have Visual Studio installed, you can download [Visual Studio Community 2015](https://developer.microsoft.com/en-us/windows/downloads) for free.
 2. NuGet CLI - Download the latest version of nuget.exe from [nuget.org/downloads](https://nuget.org/downloads), move it to a common location and add this path to the PATH Environment Variable.
 For more details, take a look at [The NuGet Install guide](/ndocs/guides/install-nuget#nuget-cli)

 ##Create a new Class library project